15 Sites Like Craigslist to Buy (or Sell)

 If you are looking for sites that have local options, then Nextdoor and Facebook may be your best bet.

-How to sell stuff locally online?
+How do you sell stuff locally online?

 If you live in a large neighborhood, they typically have a Facebook Marketplace group specific to your neighborhood.
 Many neighbors sell via porch pick up (ppu), where you can leave items for sale on your porch and get paid using Venmo.